LuchinChang/LuchinChang.github.io/_projects/ReLyMe.md

 ## Demo

-{% include youtubePlayer.html id=page.demoId class="rounded" caption="The melody generated with ReLyMe given the lyric of “Qing Hua Ci” by Jay Chou." %}
+{% include youtubePlayer.html id=page.demoId class="rounded" caption="The melody generated with ReLyMe (in TeleMelody) given the lyric of “Qing Hua Ci” by Jay Chou." %}

 ## Acknowledgments